reframejs/reframe/readme.md

 Behind the curtain,
 Reframe is built on top of Repage.
 Repage is an agnostic low-level page management library.

-You can rewrite any part of Reframe.
+Reframe is designed such that any part of Reframe can be replaced with code of your own.
-Eventually, you can get rid of Reframe altogether to then depend on Repage only.
+You can even eventually get rid of Reframe altogether to then use Repage directly.

-Reframe is designed such that parts of Reframe can be rewritten By rewriting parts of Reframe you can for example use another build tool other than webpack, use another view library other than React, etc.
+By replacing Reframe parts you can for example

  - [Adaptable] Other view library other than React
  - [Adaptable] Other build tool other than webpack